inaciose/z80asm/rc2014sdcard/README.md

 - int16_t 	fgets (char *str, int16_t num, char *delim=0)
 - ??? bool 	isOpen () : (can be made with lsfo and getFilename ???)

 Commands to add that requires changes in firmware:
-- uint32_t 	getFilename	( char *name)
 - format
 - volume (sd card info)